dkaus1/jupyter-ai/README.md

 # Problem Statment
-1. Add a custom magic like %%ai magic
+1. Add a custom magic like %%ai magic  like %%my_magic and it trigger the custom model and generate the response.
 2. - Add a capability in left chat panel to display custom language Model and takes a token as optional
    - Once saved, any message sent via chat should trigger a GET/POST API to defined azure function.. for now plug dummy api
    - Response should be displayed in chat panel as existing flow.